OmarHassanProgrammer/snackGame/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Race against time, munching through levels.
+- [] Time-based apple munching challenges.
-- [ ] Use strategic potions for a munching boost.
+- [] Boost munching with special potions.
-- [ ] Dodge tricky worm apples for added challenge.
+- [] Dodge challenging worm apples.
-- [ ] Design and share custom levels.
+- [] Create and share custom levels.
-- [ ] Friendly competition with friends.
+- [] Compete with friends in friendly matches.

 See the [open issues](https://github.com/OmarHassanProgrammer/snackGame/issues) for a full list of proposed features (and known issues).